ngolosov/PanoramicTools/README.md

 * lines.shp - this is an example line shape file with the links between the images.
 It was created by connecting the image locations from `points.shp` in QGIS.
 You might want to use these files as an imput to the `visualize_connections.py` script to learn how it works.

+### Viewer template
+The `viewer_template` folder contains KRPano viewer configuration files, that you need to publish on your webserver along with the XML files, created by the `panoramic_calc.py`.
+KRPano is a commercial software, and you will need to add `tour.js` file from it to the `viewer_template` folder to be able to use this solution.
+You might want to use a KRPano demo version for the initial test.
+It will display a watermark.

 ### Requirements
 To run these scripts, you'll need Python 3.x and the following packages: